'A man without a country'

 Denisyuk's attorneys are hoping the law will, in fact, follow the heart.

-Axis of Anime: Lettow, Timmay, Syt, Neil, Ideologue, MIM, Sav, Siegey, Alatriste, Raz, Agelastus, HisMajestyBOB, Viper37, Martim Silva, BuddhaRhubarb, Mr. Penguin, Tyr, Caliga, and Mono, Self-Loathing Chinese Queen of The Animetards
+Axis of Anime: Lettow, Timmay, Syt, Neil, Ideologue, MIM, Sav, Siegey, Alatriste, Raz, Agelastus, HisMajestyBOB, Viper37, Martim Silva, BuddhaRhubarb, Mr. Penguin, Tyr, Caliga, Viking and Mono, Self-Loathing Empress Dowager of The Animetards

 Axis of Imbecile Movie Reviewers: Timmay, Tyr, Ideologue, Liep, viper37, Eddie Teach for endorsing M. Night Shamalayan, Syt, celedhring who should fucking know better.